1. Home

 Add-only

-Allows adding new events, can only read but not modify any existing events.
-Newly added events can be modified only during the current browser session (up to approximately 30 minutes).
+Allows the user to add new events; they can view but not modify any existing events.
+Users can modify their own newly added events for a short amount of time in the same browser session (up to approximately 30 minutes).

 Add-only, no details

-Same as Add-only but the details of any existing events are hidden (marked as reserved).
+The same as Add-only but the details of any existing events are hidden.

-• If the user is accessing the calendar as an account-based user: They can add new event or modify existing events that they created themselves but can only read and not modify any existing events created by other users.
+Allows a user to add new events or modify existing events they created.
+They can view but not modify existing events created by other users.

 WordPress Cookie Notice by Real Cookie Banner